 generation special and unique, accomplishing the very thing He did in the

-first century by reaching the world with the gospel.
-Just as the Jews did it
+first century, reaching the world with the gospel.
+Just as the Jews managed

-in the first century, so they will do it again in the last century.
+in the first century, they will manage it in the last century.
 Although

 way.
 God’s people according to the flesh will come to a revelation of Jesus

-Christ and God will empower them with a greater outpouring of the Holy Spirit
+Christ and the Holy Spirit will empower them with a greater outpouring

-than He gave in the first century.
+than He gave the first century.
 To the degree that there are more people

-greater anointing God will unleash on his people to perform His work in the
+greater degree of anointing God will unleash on his people to perform His work in the

 his life.
 If the first generation was special and unique, then the last